zama-ai/concrete/docs/tutorial/multi_precision.md

 D4 D3 D2 D1 D0 0 0 0 ...
 0 0 0 N N N N
 ```

-Because of this encoding difference, we do a graph processing step called bit-width assignment, which takes the graph and updates bit-widths in the graph to be compatible with FHE.
+Because of these encoding differences, we perform a graph processing step called bit-width assignment, which takes the graph and updates the bit-widths to be compatible with FHE.

-After this graph processing pass, the graph would look like:
+After this graph processing step, the graph would look like:

 ```
 %0 = x                  # EncryptedScalar<uint5>